Updated Feb. 7, 2025.

 What Exactly is Babbletype?

-The Q&A Editor represents the final stage of quality control at Babbletype.
+The Q&A Editor position is the final stage of quality control at Babbletype, ensuring transcripts are polished before reaching the client.

-- reviewing customer data and notes to ensure a full understanding of detailed project/customer requirements.
+- Checking customer data and notes to fully understand project requirements.

-- ensuring that they are corrected via policy and process changes to eliminate future errors
+- Helping implement policy and process changes to prevent future errors.

 What is the Pay and When is Payday at Babbletype?

-What Are the Requirements of the Remote Q&A Editor at Babbletype?
+What Are the Requirements for the Q&A Editor Role?

 Candidates should:

-- have a bachelor’s degree and several years of experience in proofreading.
+- Have a bachelor’s degree and several years of proofreading or editing experience.

-- have an extensive understanding of the rules of English grammar and typography.
+- Have a strong understanding of English grammar, punctuation, and typography.

 What is Training Like at Babbletype?